khwang0/COMP2026-2122PA3/readme.md

 # Classes

-You should started with the given skeleton code which can be downloaded here: [Download Code]().
-There are some description on each of the class and methods that you are required to complete.
+You should started with the given code.
+There are some descriptions on each of the classes and methods that you are required to complete.
 Noted that you are also required to create some exact methods.
 The classes `Gameboard`, `GUIGameboard`, and `Cell` are finished.
 You should not modify these files when you submit the assignment.
 Even if you does, we will overwrite these files and compile your code.

 | Class Name | Function | Methods to Implement |
 |---|---|---|